KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an attempt to marshal an object across a context boundary fails.

-    throw [System.ContextMarshalException]::New("an attempt to marshal an object across a context boundary fails.")
+    throw [System.ContextMarshalException]::New('an attempt to marshal an object across a context boundary fails.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ContextMarshalException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ContextMarshalException.aspx)